 D Asymmetric factors: aggravating, mitigating or neutral?

-The absence of an aggravating factor is not necessarily mitigating, nor is the absence of a mitigating factor aggravating.
-The absence of an aggravating or mitigating factor may simply be neutral.
-This is exemplified by remorse and absence of remorse, and force or violence and absence of force or violence.
-Absence of consent and consent is another example of a pair of factors where it cannot be assumed that absence of consent is aggravating and consent mitigating.
-Absence of consent is not an element of child sexual offences and so it can be an aggravating factor provided this does not infringe the rule R v De Simoni, which forbids taking into account an aggravating factor if that would warrant a conviction for a more serious offence.
-As for whether or not consent can be raised as a mitigating factor in cases of child sexual offences, the position is clear.
-To quote the Victorian Court of Appeal in Clarkson v The Queen, ‘a child’s consent, can never of itself be a mitigating factor’ because the statutory prohibition is founded upon a presumption of harm that arises from premature sexual activity.
-We found just two cases where consent was raised as a mitigating factor and in each case the sentencing judge applied this decision in rejecting the proposition.
+As explained in the method section above, neither the absence of an aggravating factor is necessarily mitigating, nor is the absence of a mitigating factor aggravating – it may simply be neutral.
+Remorse and absence of remorse, force or violence and absence of force or violence and absence of consent and consent are examples.
+We found just two cases where consent was raised as a mitigating factor in cases of child sexual assault and, in each case, the sentencing judge applied the decision in Clarkson v The Queen in rejecting the proposition.

 Lack of remorse/remorse